pingcap/tiflow/docs/design/2021-10-13-ticdc-mq-sink-column-selector.md

 ## Motivation or Background

 TiCDC is a change data capture for TiDB, it supports replicating change data from upstream TiDB to various kinds of downstream, including MySQL compatible database, messaging queue system such as Kafka.
-When synchronizing data to Kafka, we currently support row data synchronization, but there are some user scenarios where users only need a few rows of data that have changed.
+When synchronizing data to Kafka, we currently support row data synchronization, but there are some user scenarios where users only need a few columns of data that have changed.

 In this scenario, we need to support synchronization of specified columns.
 The key requirements of this feature are as follows: